- Adenoidectomy is surgery to remove the adenoids.

-Adenoidectomy is the surgical removal of the adenoids, which are small lumps of soft tissue found at the back of the nose.
-It is a short and safe procedure, but your child will have a sore throat for a couple of days.
+Adenoidectomy is usually a short and safe procedure.
+Your child will have a sore throat for a couple of days.

 How to prepare for an adenoidectomy